Estimation and Inference in Factor Copula Models with Exogenous Covariates: Conclusion

 \section{Conclusion}

 We derive the asymptotic properties of an SMM estimator of the unknown parameter vector governing a factor copula model with estimable factors and show how to estimate its limiting variance-covariance matrix consistently.
-A natural extension of the above is a factor model with `observation-driven' loadings similar to that considered by \cite{ohpa18} and \cite{opetal20}; i.e., \(X_{i,t} = \alpha(W_t,\,\nu) F_t + \eps_{i,t}\), where \(W_t\) is an observable covariate and \(\nu \mapsto \alpha(\cdot,\,\nu)\) is a parametric function known up to \(\nu\).
-Indeed, if \(W_t\) is ergodic, most of the asymptotic theory retains its validity also in this case.
-Another avenue that can be pursued is to consider a Laplace-type estimator to alleviate the difficulties of having to deal with a non-smooth objective function; see, e.g., \cite{hongetal21} for a recent application of this idea.
+The asymptotic theory is derived from primitive conditions, thereby complementing also the earlier work of \cite{ohpa13}, whose model is nested in our framework.
+One avenue for future resarch that can be pursued is to consider quasi-Bayesian estimation to alleviate the difficulties of having to deal with a non-smooth objective function.
+For example, the sample criterion function considered may be shown to fulfill the regularity conditions needed for Laplace-type estimation in \citet[section 4.1]{cheho03}; see also \cite{hongetal21} for a recent application of this idea to an SMM objective function with overlapping simulation draws.

 {\Alph{section}.\arabic{equation}}